New South Wales V set: First batch (DCF, DDC, DTF & DTC)

 The configuration of these cars was unsuccessful.
-The cars were fitted with AEI equipments, using similar traction motors to the 1955 electric single deck train stock (U sets and New South Wales Sputnik suburban carriage stock) but with a then brand new "Camshaft controller", for controlling power to the traction motors.
-The electrical equipments was split between the power and trailer car, the rotary voltage converter and the cables were not able to provide the power needed to operate the train as proposed.
-This resulted in many failures of the train to operate and also failures in the air-conditioning system.
+The cars were fitted with AEI electrical equipments, using similar traction motors to the 1955 electric single deck train stock (U sets and New South Wales Sputnik suburban carriage stock) but with a then brand new "Camshaft controller", for controlling power to the traction motors.
+The electrical equipments was split between the power and trailer car, the motor-alternator suffered from numerous failures, preventing the air-conditioning system and the air brake compressors from working.

 One class travel was introduced in September 1974, so the seating was all economy class.
 This led to the refurbishment of the DDIU sets with the original luggage racks above the seating in the single deck section being removed.
 During this time the sets were targeted as U sets, the plates used on the single deck interurbans.

 In the early 1980s, it was decided to convert these to trailer cars hence 16 power cars were ordered with no matching trailers.
 Between March and December 1982 the cars were rewired at Electric Carriage Workshops, and the driver compartments removed and replaced by passenger toilets and luggage space.
 The reinforced plastic ends remained, albeit with the blue removed.